 Hannah is typically found reading and developed a passion from an early age.
 Moving frequently helped her to fall in love with books and rely on them to be a constant companion.
 Her current reading goal is 65 books per year ranging from books on development and justice issues to theology to literary fiction.

-Aside from these interests, her favorite thing is to spend time with her husband and son.
+Aside from these interests, her favorite thing is to spend time with her husband and son, especially outside in the garden.